Artificial Intelligence (AI) and are revolutionizing industries, but they also introduce unique and complex AI system security challenges.

 A Secure Architecture Review is a systematic evaluation of the design, infrastructure, and deployment of an AI or LLM system.
 It uncovers hidden attack surfaces and ensures that the system is protected against current and emerging threats.

-For organizations adopting AI, especially generative AI, this review is not just beneficial, it’s essential.
+For organizations adopting AI, especially generative AI, this review is not just beneficial, it’s essential for LLM threat mitigation and long-term resilience.

-Recent studies and industry reports have identified several critical threats to LLM environments when security is not embedded into their architecture:
+Recent studies and industry reports have identified several critical threats to LLM environments when secure architecture reviews and controls are not embedded into their design:

 A secure architecture review ensures that encryption protocols, like AES-256 for stored data and TLS 1.3/SSL for communications, are in place.

-Real-time security monitoring is critical for detecting unusual model behaviors or suspicious requests.
-Techniques include:
+Real-time monitoring helps with LLM threat mitigation by detecting unusual model behaviors or suspicious requests.

 Embedding ethics into AI governance ensures that security controls also address: